Persis Namuganza

 Persis Princess Namuganza (born 5 October 1984) is a Ugandan politician and the State Minister for Lands, Housing and Urban Development (Lands) in the Cabinet of Uganda.
 She was appointed to that position on 6 June 2016.
-Namuganza concurrently serves as the elected representative of Bukono County in Namutumba District, in the 11th Parliament (2021–2026).
+Namuganza concurrently served as the elected representative of Bukono County in Namutumba District, in the 11th Parliament (2021–2026).
+During the 2026 general elections, she was re- elected as the member of parliament for Bukono county in Namutumba district.